Description & Relevance

 Short bio: Pew-Thian Yap is currently an Associate Professor of radiology with The University of North Carolina at Chapel Hill, Chapel Hill, NC, USA.
 He is also a Faculty Member of the Biomedical Research Imaging Center.
 His research interest lies in diffusion MRI and its application to the characterization of brain white matter connectivity.
 He has published over 190 peer-reviewed papers in major international journals and conference proceedings.
 He is a Senior Member of the IEEE.

-Dr. Linwei Wang is an Associate Professor in the PhD Program of Computing and Information Sciences at the Rochester Institute of Technology in Rochester, NY.
+Prof Linwei Wang is a Professor in the PhD Program of Computing and Information Sciences at the Rochester Institute of Technology in Rochester, NY.
 She obtained her bachelor degree in Optic-Electrical Engineering from Zhejiang University (China) in 2005, her master degree in Electronic and Computer Engineering from Hong Kong University of Science and Technology in 2007, and her PhD in Computing and Information Sciences from RIT prior to joining the faculty of RIT in 2009.
 Dr. Wang directs the Computational Biomedical Lab at RIT, with research interests centered around large-scale statistical inference and its application to biomedical signal and image analysis for improving patient care in heart diseases.
 Her group’s research is supported by over $5M funding from the National Science Foundation and the National Institutes of Health.
 She is a recipient of the NSF CAREER Award in 2014 and the United States Presidential Early Career Awards for Scientists and Engineers (PECASE) in 2019.

 Personal website: https://people.rit.edu/lxwast/